What Is a Cervical Cap?

 Where Are Cervical Caps Available?

 A doctor or nurse practitioner must fit a girl for a cervical cap.
 The doctor or nurse will find the right size and teach her how to insert and remove the cap.

 A cervical cap can cost anywhere from $0 to about $275 for the cap and the office visit.
 A cervical cap should be replaced every year.
 Many health insurance plans cover these costs, and family planning clinics (such as Planned Parenthood) may charge less.
 In addition, the cost of spermicide is about $0.50 to $1.50 per use.

 When Should I Call the Doctor?

-If you have a cervical cap, call the doctor if you:
+Someone with a cervical cap should call the doctor if she:

 - might be pregnant

 - has a change in the smell or color of vaginal discharge